AFI (band): Mainstream labels and popularity (2002–2007)

-Maturity and resurgence (2008–2017)
+Crash Love, Burials and The Blood Album (2008–2017)

-In July 2009, Havok released a statement saying that after two years of writing and recording, an upcoming album titled Crash Love would be released on September 29, 2009.
+In July 2009, Havok announced that after two years of writing and recording, a new album titled Crash Love would be released on September 29, 2009.
 It was recorded with producer David Bottrill (who was later dismissed in favor of Joe McGrath and Jacknife Lee).
 The first single from the album, "Medicate", was released on August 25, 2009, and reached number 7 on the Billboard Alternative Songs Chart.
 Another single, "Beautiful Thieves", followed later in the year.
 Havok called Crash Love "the album by which we'll be remembered".
 It was the band's first release to make a significantly smaller impact than their previous effort, but peaked at number 12 on the Billboard 200.

 From April to June 2013, several teaser videos were released on AFI's website.

 The band was announced to play Riot Fest 2013, as well as being signed to Republic Records.
 A single titled "I Hope You Suffer" was released on July 23, and the title of the album, Burials, was announced.
 Another single, "17 Crimes", was released on August 6.
 The third single from the album, titled "The Conductor", was released on September 9.
 The album was released on October 22, produced by Gil Norton.
 It peaked at number 9 on the Billboard 200.

 In a June 2016 interview with Aggressive Tendencies, Puget confirmed that AFI had begun working on new material for their tenth studio album.
 On October 27, the band released two new songs via Spotify, "Snow Cats" and "White Offerings".

 The band's tenth album, AFI (also known as The Blood Album), was released on January 20, 2017.
 Puget served as the main producer.
 The album peaked at number 5 on the Billboard 200.
 Other singles were released, including "Aurelia" and "Hidden Knives".